Welcome to our Teamfight Tactics Tier List for Patch 9.18

-To learn more about all the changes this patch, check out our TFT Patch 9.14 breakdown.
-Here are the major things you need to know:
+To learn more about all the changes this patch, check out our TFT Patch 9.18 breakdown.

 To get the most from this list, you’ll need solid fundamentals to be able to recognize key factors such as understanding your odds for drawing these pieces, how to position your composition, and how to prioritize items (check out our TFT item tier list) in order to succeed.